-Over 1200 residents participated in our Lawrence/Western Visioning Survey!
+Over 1200 residents participated in our Lawrence and Western Visioning Survey!
 We’re thrilled by the level of engagement and deeply grateful to everyone who took the time to participate.
-Click here for a summary of results.

 The video presentation above will provide a more detailed description, but in short summary:

 The Hubbard Street Group development group has informally proposed a by-right, two-story, grocery-anchored development.
 It would have parking, a small 5th/3rd bank location, a retail tenant space, and some grocery on the first floor, and the second floor would be entirely grocery.
 HSG is proposing this as “”Phase 1,”” covering the southern section of the property, with a “”Phase 2″” for the northern section as-yet unplanned.
 HSG is purchasing all the land currently owned by 5th/3rd bank, but does not own the building at 4810 N Western and has not included it in any project descriptions.
 See map below for the proposed scope:

 At present, no formal application has been made to the city for any permits or other legal requirements (zoning change, administrative adjustments, etc.).
 Drawings and discussions have been preliminary, and there is no official request with exact dimensions for the City to respond to at present.

 The grocery tenant is under a Non-Disclosure Agreement, and has not revealed itself publicly.
 The 40th and 47th Ward offices have communicated strongly that public discussion with all relevant information is needed, and will continue to urge all parties involved to identify themselves.

 What does the “by-right” zoning mean?
 What is the property currently zoned for?